Menu

 Further Information

-We are very much looking forward to working with your child(ren) this half term.
-We hope you find the information on this class page helpful and informative.
+We are very much looking forward to working with your children this half term.
+We hope you find this information helpful.
+If you have any questions, please speak to a member of our team.

 Kind regards,

-Miss Robinson, Mrs Ubaid, and Mrs Sabar
+Miss Robinson, Mrs Ubaid and Mrs Sabar

 Top